Portable computer: IBM 5100

 Successful demonstrations of the 1973 SCAMP prototype led to the first commercial IBM 5100 portable microcomputer launched in 1975.
-The product incorporated an IBM PALM processor, 5 in CRT, full function keyboard and the ability to be programmed in both APL and BASIC for engineers, analysts, statisticians and other business problem-solvers.
+The product incorporated an IBM PALM processor, 5 in CRT, full-function keyboard and the ability to be programmed in both APL and BASIC for engineers, analysts, statisticians and other business problem-solvers.
 (IBM provided different models of the 5100 supporting only BASIC, only APL, or both selectable by a physical switch on the front panel.)
 IBM referred to its PALM processor as a microprocessor, though they used that term to mean a processor that executes microcode to implement a higher-level instruction set, rather than its conventional definition of a complete processor on a single silicon integrated circuit; the PALM processor was a large circuit board populated with over a dozen chips.
 In the late 1960s, such a machine would have been nearly as large as two desks and would have weighed about half a ton (0.5 ST).
-In comparison, the IBM 5100 weighed about 53 pounds (24 kg and very portable for that time).
+In comparison, the IBM 5100 weighed about 53 lbs, and was very portable for that time.